 - There are two more ports in the multi-meter.

-- YELLOW is UN-fuse PORT and WHITE is fuse PORT.
+- YELLOW is the UN-fuse PORT and WHITE is the fuse PORT.

 - Place the RED probe into the YELLOW port (un-fuse); the BLACK probe will remain in the same port where we have used it previously.

-- We use a battery to light the bulb and make a circuit in a way that the bulb will be In between the RED and BLACK leads, and attached to the battery terminals to the respective negative and positive ends.
+- We use a battery to light the bulb and make a circuit in such a way that the bulb will be in between the RED and BLACK leads and attached to the battery terminals at the respective negative and positive ends.

-- We can use this setting to check the bulb whether it is fuse or not, suppose the sample bulb is 2.0 Amp, move the dial nob to AMP setting of 3.0 maximum and connect it to the circuit and turn on the multimeter the reading on the screen show 2.0 Amp of the energy of the bulb.
+- We can use this setting to check the bulb whether it is fuse or not, suppose the sample bulb is 2.0 Amp, move the dial nob to Athe MP setting of 3.0 maximum and connect it to the circuit and turn on the multimeter.
+The reading on the screen shows 2.0 Amp of the energy of the bulb.

 Frequently Asked Questions

-Another way to check; If you check a socket wire and you find black and white wires the electrical supplies are likely to have 120 volts.
-If your socket has black and red wires and your connection wires are likely to consist of 240 volts.
+Another way to check; If you check a socket wire and you find black and white wires, the electrical supplies are likely to have 120 volts.
+If your socket has black and red wires, your connection wires are likely to consist of 240 volts.

 A multimeter is an essential device for DIY users and electricians.
 However, if you use a digital multimeter for the first time, you need to know its features, functions, and settings.
 The article describes the complete operation of a multimeter to test 120 volts and 240 A/C volts.
 And this article is immensely helpful in checking the voltage and its types and useful tools to check the voltage and current supply.
-And now you will understand the difference between a 120 volts outlet and a 240 volts outlet and learn the difference between a single-phase 120 volts and two single-phase of 120 volts to make it 240 volts.
+And now you will understand the difference between a 120-volt outlet and a 240-volt outlet and the difference between a single-phase 120 volts and two single-phase 120 volts to make it 240 volts.
 It is extremely important to take safety precautions before checking the voltage because it is life-threatening.